RegisSalesRA/RegisSalesRA/README.md

-## Hi there, i am name is Régis Sales 👋
+## Hi there, let me intruduce myself 👋

-# I am a Student and Developer!
+# My name is Régis and i'm Developer backend!

 - I am from Brazil
 - Living in fortaleza-CE